BitwodedSeleshiDemissie/WizFriendsss/README.md

 ---

-## 🎯 My Startup Journey: From Idea to SIT Torino Incubation
+## 🎯 My Startup Journey: From Idea to SITPolito Torino Incubation

 This is my **first startup**, and I'm incredibly excited to share that **WizFriends** has already been pitched to **Politecnico di Torino's startup incubation program (SIT Torino)**.
 I had the opportunity to present **WizFriends** to a panel of experts and mentors who support aspiring entrepreneurs in the university's innovation ecosystem.